lonelycrystal/POS/README.md

 I do not wanna bother you more, so without further ado, LETS GET STARTED, SHALL WE!

 A little explanation:
-Phrases after ”-" is said by main character
+Phrases after ”-" is said by main character.
-Phrases in * * is mc's mind
+Phrases in * * is mc's mind.
-Phrases without symbols is Entony's speech
+Phrases without symbols is Entony's speech.